msfjarvis/msfjarvis.dev/content/posts/manually-parsing-json-with-moshi.md

 }
 ```

 Now we're ready to start parsing.
 First, let's implement the `toJson` part, where we take an instance of the object and then try to write the equivalent JSON for it.
+Since this is comparatively easier, I'm going to do it in one go and leave comments inline to explain what's happening.

 ```kotlin
 @ToJson